 - 9.3 Any issuer considering a transaction must, at an early stage, consider the categorisation of the transaction. - 9.4 A transaction is categorised by assessing its size relative to that of the issuer proposing to make it and the listed holding company of such issuer, if applicable. - 9.5 The comparison of size is made by the use of the percentage ratios set out in paragraph 9.6.
-The different categories of transactions are: - (a) Category 2 a transaction where any percentage ratio is 5% or more but each is less than 30%; - (b) Category 1 a transaction where any percentage ratio is 30% or more or if the total consideration is not subject to any maximum; and - (c) Reverse take-over an acquisition by a listed company of a business, an unlisted company or assets where any percentage ratio is 100% or more and willor which would result in a fundamental change in the business, or in a change in board of directors and/or voting control (refer to definitions of "control" and "controlling shareholder") of the listed company, in which case this will be considered a new listing.
-The JSE must be consulted at an early stage in order to discuss the details of the acquisition transaction and, where necessary, obtain a ruling from the JSE.
+The different categories of transactions are: - (a) Category 2 a transaction where any percentage ratio is 5% or more but each is less than 30%; - (b) Category 1 a transaction where any percentage ratio is 30% or more or if the total consideration is not subject to any maximum; and - (c) Reverse take-over an acquisition by a listed company of a business, an unlisted company or assets where any percentage ratio is 100% or more and willor which would result in a fundamental change in the business, or in a change in board of directors (being a change of 35% or more on the composition of the board of directors) and/or voting control (refer to definitions of "control" and "controlling shareholder") of the listed company, in which case this will be considered a new listing.-The JSE must be consulted at an early stage in order to discuss the details of the acquisition transaction and, where necessary, obtain a ruling from the JSE.